-If things are busier than usual for the business, the likelihood is that your staff are stressed.
+If things are busier than usual for the business, the likelihood is that your employees are stressed.
 If they’ve been going above and beyond, a more substantial Christmas gift for employees would be more appropriate (Guide: $50).

 2. Will there also be bonuses?

-If so, you might not think a gift is necessary.
-However, if only some people are getting bonuses and others aren’t, not giving gifts to employees as a whole might breed resentment.
+If so, you might not think a Christmas gift is necessary.
+However, if only some employees are getting bonuses and others aren’t, not giving gifts to employees as a whole might breed resentment.